About Las Vegas and Henderson

 Las Vegas is situated at the southern tip of Nevada in the Great Basin – the western region between the Sierra Nevada and Wasatch mountain ranges.
 Its official elevation is 2,174 feet, and the valley encompasses nearly 600 square miles of land.
 Mountains surround the region and reach their highest elevation – 11,918 feet – at Mt.
 Charleston.

-According to the Nevada Development Authority (NDA), over the past five years, more than 25,000 jobs have been created in Southern Nevada resulting in an economic impact of $5.1 billion.
+According to the Nevada Development Authority (NDA), the Las Vegas Valley has a workforce of nearly 1 million, and the population increases by more than 5,800 each month.
 While hospitality remains the area’s largest field, new jobs are being created in the high-tech, telecommunications and manufacturing industries. www.nevadadevelopment.org

 The cost of living in Las Vegas is lower than in many comparably-sized cities, there is no state personal income tax and property taxes are moderate.